helgso/TXTcalendar/README.md

 and so on until the 31st of December.

 He would then be able to write stuff he wanted to get done each day.
-He'd only have to do CTRL + F and type in the current day to navigate to that day.
-His screenreader would then easily read each line of the day, making it easy for him to add more things to his day.
+He'd only have to open the file in his favorite text editor, do CTRL + F and navigate to a day he wanted.
+His screenreader would then easily read each line of the day he already wrote, making it easy for him to add more things to his day.